-Mutual funds usually invest in stocks, bonds or short-term (money market) bonds.
-Investors choose stocks as investments to grow their portfolios, and sometimes for income.
-Bonds are attractive as income-producing investments.
+Mutual funds usually invest in stocks, bonds or short-term (money market) bonds, so they are great for diversification.
+Investors choose stocks as investments to grow their portfolios, and sometimes for income and relatively high liquidity.
+Also, bonds are attractive as income-producing investments.

 Stocks and Bonds Basics

-Bonds are “debt securities” issued by corporations to borrow money.
-Governments also issue bonds for the same reason.
-Bonds pay fixed interest (called a coupon rate) and are redeemed for their par (face) value at maturity, which can be anywhere from a few weeks to 30 years or more.
+Bonds usually pay fixed interest rates (called a coupon rate) and are redeemed for their par (face) value on the maturity date, which can be anywhere from a few weeks to 30 years or more.

 Common stock gives the owner voting rights at stockholder meetings and may pay dividends.
 A common stock that does not pay dividends may still be a good investment if the company is putting the money into expansion for the future.

 The common stock of major corporations is traded on stock markets like the New York Stock Exchange and NASDAQ.
-Smaller firms’ stock may be held privately or traded through brokers in the “over-the-counter” (OTC) securities markets.
+Smaller firms’ stocks may be held privately or traded through brokers in the “over-the-counter” (OTC) securities markets.

-Preferred stocks and their dividends must be paid off before any funds go to holders of common sock.
+Preferred stocks and their dividends must be paid off before any funds go to holders of common stock.
 Most preferred stocks have substantial guaranteed dividends and are popular with investors seeking income, rather than equity growth.

-Corporate long-term bonds may have maturities up to 30 years.
+Corporate long-term bonds may have maturities of up to 30 years.
 They are usually issued with face values of $1,000 or $5,000, which is the amount the company must pay at maturity to redeem the bond.

 Money Market Basics